-- Not Supported. - Coaching and Sports Medicine Courses component of the application to be transferred and assessed as part of the Community Funding Program.
+- Application not supported. - Coaching and Sports Medicine Courses component of the application was transferred and assessed as part of the Community Funding Program.

 ECU Joondalup Lakers Hockey Club

 Programme Objective:

 To develop hockey pathways for participation at the highest possible level of competition, through maintaining a safe and encouraging hockey environment for all junior players.